-- 2. Purification treatment of contaminated water - (1) Objective The purification treatment of contaminated water aims to remove sources of contamination.
+- 1 Values differ from those announced at the 20th Committee on Countermeasures for Contaminated Water Treatment (held on August 25, 2017) because the method of calculating the contaminated water volume generated was reviewed on March 1, 2018.
+Details of the review are described in the materials for the 50th and 51st meetings of the Secretariat of the Team for Countermeasures for Decommissioning and Contaminated Water Treatment. - 2: The monthly daily average is derived from the daily average from the previous Thursday to the last Wednesday, which is calculated based on the data measured at 7:00 on every Thursday.
+2. Purification treatment of contaminated water and management of treated water (1) Objective The purification treatment of contaminated water aims to remove sources of contamination.
 (2) Mechanism Contaminated water that accumulated at the site of Fukushima Daiichi NPS is treated at multiple facilities including Multi-nuclide Removal Facility (Advanced Liquid Processing System = ALPS).
 In this process, after the concentration of caesium and strontium in the contaminated water is reduced, ALPS removes most of the radioactive materials except tritium and radioactive materials are reduced to about one millionth, compared to the water before purification.
-(3) Recent situations As of February 20, 2020, the volumes treated by existing, additional and high-performance multi-nuclide removal equipment were approx. 427,000, 625,000 and 103,000 m3, respectively.
-To reduce the risks of strontium-treated water, treatment using existing, additional and high-performance multi-nuclide removal equipment has been underway.
-As of February 20, 2020, approx. 680,000 m3 had been treated.
+(3) Recent situations As of December 17, 2020, the volumes treated by existing, additional and high-performance multi-nuclide removal equipment were approx. 457,000, 688,000 and 103,000 m3, respectively.
 TEPCO's website related to purification treatment of contaminated water: